 The above account could describe a daily occurrence in countless coffee roasteries worldwide, save for one detail.
 The 100-plus pounds of coffee swirling in the cooling tray are bound for both batch brew and the espresso hopper.
 Sunergos Coffee is part of a growing number of omni roasters, or roasters that opt to have one roast profile for all brew methods.

+Omni is a prefix derived from the Latin word for “all” and describes a growing number of coffee roasters who pick one roast profile regardless of brew method, like Deeds and the team and Sunergos Coffee.
 “We don’t have an espresso roast, but we do have an espresso blend,” says Deeds.
 “We roast every coffee on an individual level.
 One profile per coffee.”

-Conventional wisdom calls for more roast development for espresso than filter coffee.
-The argument goes that the small amount of water and the short brewing time of espresso demand a more soluble coffee to achieve an ideal extraction.
+Conventional wisdom calls for coffees roasted to be espresso to be more developed than filter coffee.
+The argument goes that the small amount of water and the short brewing time of espresso demands a more soluble coffee to achieve an ideal extraction.
 The easiest way to make a coffee more soluble?
 Roast darker.

 Many coffee professionals, however, remain skeptical that each coffee has one ideal roast profile.

 “Coffee is too complex for us to assume that one roast is going to work with every piece of equipment,” says John Letoto, head roaster at Houston’s Greenway Coffee.
 “If you’re assuming you can have one roast profile, you’re assuming a lot.”
 Instead, Letoto sees a spectrum of acceptable roasts.

 “Coffee is flexible and dynamic.
 It can be roasted two different ways or multiple ways,” he says.
 Although Letoto concedes that some coffees work better with omni roasts than others, he argues the prevailing conventions for roasting espresso exist for a reason.